radioactive17/Learning-Based-Coloring-using-GAN/README.md

 ```bash
 python3 train.py
 ```
 **Note**: Running train.py can take time.
-In our case, it took 10-11 hours when trained on Single Nvidia A100 GPU
+In our case, it took approximately 20 hours when trained on Single Nvidia A100 GPU

 ## References
 1. Isola, P., Zhu, J., Zhou, T., Efros, A. A. (2016).
 Image-to-Image Translation with Conditional Adversarial Networks.
 ArXiv. /abs/1611.07004